Getting started

 Parent · 13–18

-Athletes aged 13 to 18 can have their own account with their own login.
-As a parent, you can still be linked to your child's account and see their activity — but your child manages their own profile and evaluations.
+Athletes aged 13 to 18 have their own account and their own login.
+As a parent, you can be linked to your child's account to stay informed — but your child manages their own profile and completes their own evaluations.

 1